francoiskroll/FramebyFrame/DOCUMENTATION.md

 **paDir**: directory that stores the parameter tables, typically called bhvparams.
 For example, paDir=here('bhvparams/').
 You can have as many experiments/parameters as you want in this directory.
 There is some flexibility later to exclude experiments or parameters, but broadly I would recommend having in the directory the experiments and parameters you want plotted together in one fingerprint plot.

 **controlGrp**: name of control group, e.g. ‘wt’.
-Does the name cof the control group change between experiments?
+Does the name of the control group change between experiments?
 For example it is ‘control’ in one experiment but ‘wt’ in another.
 That is fine, you can give multiple control groups, for example controlGrp=c('control', 'wt').

 **mergeExp1**: a set of experiments to merge, each written as YYMMDD_BX.
 For example, mergeExp1=c('220906_14', '220906_15').
 Important note: this pools Z-scores normalised to controls, not raw datapoints.
 Steps 1–6 (see process above) are executed for each experiment, then the Z-scores for the experiments to merge are pooled to make them look as if they were generated during a single experiment.
 Step 7 is then executed on the pool of Z-scores.
 Experiments will be merged into one experiment called “mergeExp_1'' in the results.
 Default is NA.